 Do screeners make a study In-depth?

 Screeners do not make a study In-depth.
-A study is only considered In-depth based on its structure (multiple sections) or if it uses advanced methods.
+A study is only considered In-depth based on its structure (multiple sections).

 Can I create an In-depth study on the Free plan?

 You will be able to create an In-depth study on the Free plan, but you will not be able to launch your study to your participants.
-You’ll need to upgrade your subscription to launch your test if it uses multiple sections or advanced methods.
+You'll need to upgrade your subscription to launch your test to participants.

 Can I change a study from In-depth to Quick?